illiasaveliev/image-viewer/docs/part3/part.md

 1. Open **CloudFront URL** in the browser.
 Enter any email\password combination and press **Login**, then you will be redirected to the **Cognito login page**.

-2. Use created user to Sign in
+2. Use created user to **Sign in**

 3. Check that **Image Viewer** application works.
 Try to upload new images.

-Image Viewer web site is ready now.
+The **Image Viewer** web site is ready now.
 You can use it to manage your images.
 Additionaly, you can add labels in order to see what is displayed on each image.
 Follow the instructions from the next part [Part 4 – Add Image Viewer labeling function](../part4/part.md).